FAQs

 No your account will be locked and will only be unlocked once the invoice has been paid.

-On the main dashboard of your Risr/Advance profile, there is a progress bar that displays each category and your Total points recorded.
+On the main dashboard of your Risr/Advance profile, there is a progress bar that displays each category, and your Total points recorded.
 This will allow to you see your progress of meeting the PCS requirements.

 When creating a new logbook entry, you will see the option to ‘Attach File(s)’ at the very bottom of the form.
 This is where you can upload any documents/certs that correspond with your logbook entry.